 Coffee is one of the world’s most popular beverages and in a world-class dining destination like Santa Fe, it’s no surprise to find a vibrant coffee culture in cafes and coffee houses across the city.
 Whether you’re in need of a fancy drink with foam and flavoring or a simple black cup of Joe, a full-on meal or a sweet snack or two, a place to meet others or a quiet spot to get some work done, you’ll find an array of spots that are perfect for you.
 Below is a list of some of the unique coffee houses and cafes in Santa Fe where you can relax over a fresh brew or grab a bag to go so you can brew your own at home.

-O'Hori's Coffee Roasters has been making freshly roasted small batch gourmet arabica coffee since 1984, and it's one of Santa Fe's most popular coffee shops.
+Ohori’s Coffee Roasters has been making freshly roasted small batch gourmet arabica coffee since 1984, and it’s one of Santa Fe’s most popular coffee shops.
 Here, premium arabica coffee beans are roasted daily so you can get a fresh coffee beverage whenever you visit.
-You'll find single origin and estate coffee as well as signature and crafted blends.
-Try the nutty, buttery Organic East Timur that's been the faovrite with locals for years, and the French Roast, the most popular for brewed coffee.
-The Santa Fe Blend is a perfect finish for any meal, and the Moka Java is made with a blend so secret that O'Hori's won't divulge it.
+You’ll find single origin and estate coffee as well as signature and crafted blends.
+Try the nutty, buttery Organic East Timur that’s been the favorite with locals for years, and French roast, the most popular for brewed coffee.
+The Santa Fe Blend is a perfect finish for any meal, and the Moka Java is made with a blend so secret Ohori’s won’t divulge it.
 The shop has two locations, and both offer a great place to relax with a cup of signature coffee paired with a breakfast burrito or one of an assortment of pastries, if you get there early enough in the day before they run out.

 “Find your Latitude” at 35 Degrees North Coffee, which offers a robust menu of whole beans from an array of latitudes spanning the globe, including Costa Rican, Kenyan, Colombian, Sumatran and more.
-Choose from pourovers, drips, nitro and latitude adjustment, a blend of drip coffee with grass-fed butter and coconut and mct oils.
-The menu also includes Americano, cappuccino, latte, mocha, flat white, breve as well as espresso options and house-made chai, tea and hot chocolate.
+Choose from pour-overs, drips, nitro and latitude adjustment, a blend of drip coffee with grass-fed butter and coconut and MCT oils.
+The menu also includes Americano, cappuccino, latte, mocha, flat white, and breve as well as espresso options and house-made chai, tea and hot chocolate.